sdudi123/AliceO21/doc/CMakeInstructions.md

 ctest -C RelWithDebInfo
 ```

-#### [Ex5](../Examples/Ex5) Adding a man page

-If a module provides one or more executables, it might be of interest for the users of those executables to have access to a man page for them.
-Ex5 illustates that use case.

-    .
-    ├── CMakeLists.txt
-    ├── README.md
-    ├── doc
-    │   └── ex5.7.in
-    └── src
-        └── run.cxx

-The [man page](ManPages.md) is created using :

-    o2_target_man_page([targetName] NAME ex5 SECTION 7)

-where `NAME xx` refers to a file `doc/xx.[SECTION].in`, and the actual `targetName` can be found from the base target name (ex5 in that case) using the [o2_name_target](../cmake/O2NameTarget.cmake) function.

 ## CTest

 In the build directory of O2, if you launch the `ctest` command, all the O2 tests will be ran, which is not always what you want/need, in particular during development.